cortex-lab/alyx/scripts/deployment_examples/alyx-docker/README.md

 ## IBL Alyx image

-Make sure that the following files exist in the same directory as the Dockerfile and are the correct settings files for the alyx installation you are trying to build
+If you are trying to build the image, make sure that the following files exist in the same directory as the Dockerfile and are the correct settings files for the installation (db settings, servername, etc)
 ```
 000-default-conf-<BUILD_ENV> (alyx-main, alyx-dev, local-alyx-dev, openalyx, etc)